Kanikacoder13/Daily_Report/README.md

 ---

 #### 🧵 CAT Cable (Ethernet Cable)
+**CAT (Category) wire** refers to a type of twisted pair cable used mainly for **networking and data transmission**.
+Used in broadband connection and telephone connection.

 - **CAT** = **Category** (e.g., CAT5, CAT6)
 - Carries data over network connections